techistem/student-data/docs/README.md

 community for helping me find bugs and issues.
 [Python tips book](https://book.pythontips.com/en/latest/) helped me gain knowledge about Python I otherwise would not have obtained.
 - [PEP 8 – Style Guide for Python Code](https://peps.python.org/pep-0008/) It was used when fixing errors in Python codes.

+# **Acknowledgements**

+I would like to thank my course mentor Tim Nelson, for his support and guidance throughout the course of the project and my peer Ilyascan Olgun for their support & feedback.